VictorHachard/VictorHachard.github.io/_experiences/light-intern.md

 logo: none.png
 ---

-These internship were superb: I was a child making my dreams come true.
-The best time for me was to control live lighting for one evening.
+These internship were superb: I was a child making his dreams come true.
+The best time for me was to be at the lighting console of a show